-Once the amounts for Classroom Instruction, Non-Classroom, Unweighted ADM, and Weighted ADM have been calculated the rankings can be quickly determined.
+Once the amounts for Classroom Instruction, Non-Classroom, Unweighted ADM, and Weighted ADM have been calculated the rankings can be determined.
 What follows are simple rules for the calculations and rankings:

-- Percentage spent on Classroom Instruction (CRI): CRI divided by Operating Expenditures 100 - Percentage spent on Non-Classroom (NCR): NCR divided by Operating Expenditures 100 - Operating Spending per Pupil: Operating Expenditures divided by Weighted ADM - CRI spending per pupil: CRI divided by Weighted ADM - NCR spending per pupil: NCR divided by Weighted ADM - Rank in Comparison Group for highest CRI %: Sort based on CRI% from highest to lowest within a given comparison group - Lowest 20% of districts in Organization group (not Comparison Group) for expenditure per pupil (EPP): Sort based on EPP from lowest to highest within an organization; notate the district's that fall within the lowest 20%.
-For example, out of all public districts that receive a report card the 20% of them having the lowest EPP get this indicator. - Ranking of each district's operating expenditure per pupil: Sort based on EPP from lowest to highest within the whole population of districts - Ranking of each district's CRI%: Sort based on CRI% from [lowest to highest/highest to lowest] within the whole population of districts.
+- Percentage spent on Classroom Instruction (CRI): CRI divided by Operating Expenditures 100 - Percentage spent on Non-Classroom (NCR): NCR divided by Operating Expenditures 100

+- Operating Spending per Pupil: Operating Expenditures divided by Weighted ADM - CRI spending per pupil: CRI divided by Weighted ADM - NCR spending per pupil: NCR divided by Weighted ADM - Rank in Comparison Group for highest CRI %: Sort based on CRI% from highest to lowest within a given comparison group - Lowest 20% of districts in Organization group (not Comparison Group) for expenditure per pupil (EPP): Sort based on EPP from lowest to highest within an organization; notate the district's that fall within the lowest 20%. - o Of all public districts that receive a report card the 20% of them having the lowest EPP get this indicator. - Ranking of each district's operating expenditure per pupil: Sort based on EPP from lowest to highest within the whole population of districts - Ranking of each district's CRI%: Sort based on CRI% from [lowest to highest/highest to lowest] within the whole population of districts.

-Federal, State and Local Expenditure Reporting - ESSA Requirement
+Federal, State and Local Expenditure Reporting

-Beginning with the 2018-19 school year, the federal Every Student Succeeds Act (ESSA) required states to report new financial data on school and district report cards.
-Specifically, states had to begin reporting on a per pupil basis, how much of a district's or school's expenditures were paid with federal funds versus the amount paid with state and/or local funds.
-The federal guidance said that the following expenses should be INCLUDED in the calculation:
+The federal Every Student Succeeds Act (ESSA) requires states to report financial data on school and district report cards.
+Specifically, states must report on a per pupil basis, how much of a districts or school's expenditures were paid with federal funds versus the amount paid with state and/or local funds.
+Federal guidance says that the following expenses should be Included in the calculation: